Last revised August 2024

 If tenure is proposed for a nominee from outside the campus, the consultative process described in Section 5.5: Faculty Appointments with Tenure is used.

 Normally the Provost’s review will be completed within 1-3 working days from the date papers are received.
-Note that prior BoT approval is required for certain executive office appointments (see “Appointments Requiring Direct Approval by the Board of Trustees” in Attachments) and for new appointments to tenure system faculty.
-Following acceptance of an offer by a candidate, appointments must be submitted to Illinois Human Resources at least one month before the Board of Trustees meeting preceding the proposed appointment start date.
-Hiring units should consult the specific deadlines for processing tenure system faculty appointments found on the Illinois Human Resources webpage.
-Tenure system faculty appointments may not begin until approved by the BoT.
+Note that prior Board of Trustees approval is required for certain executive office appointments (see “Appointments Requiring Direct Approval by the Board of Trustees” in Attachments) and for new appointments to tenure system faculty.
+Following acceptance of an offer by a candidate, appointments must be submitted to forBOTapproval@illinois.edu at least one month before the Board of Trustees meeting preceding the proposed appointment start date.
+Hiring units should consult the specific deadlines for processing tenure system faculty appointments.
+Tenure system faculty appointments may not begin until approved by the Board of Trustees.

 Documentation